 New Campaign Campaigns

 Save Fonseca’s seed flyPlans for a 236 hectare golf course at Coul Links near Dornoch in the Scottish Highlands could put one of Scotland’s rarest species at threat of global extinction.
 Fonseca’s seed fly is restricted globally to a short stretch of coast in northern Scotland.
 Its population is perilously small and is thought to be closely associated with Ragwort, Sow-thistle and the sand dune systems found in this area.
 The proposed golf course would destroy important habitat for this species and fragment the already fragile population.
-Stabilisation of the dunes and creation of fairways and greens will destroy the habitat for the species.2,702 of 3,000 SignaturesCreated by Paul Hetherington
+Stabilisation of the dunes and creation of fairways and greens will destroy the habitat for the species.3,656 of 4,000 SignaturesCreated by Paul Hetherington